Lyubov Panchenko: Remembering the Ukrainian Artist

 Each of Lyubov Panchenko’s collages is an unabashed celebration of Ukrainian culture.
 This is why, during Soviet occupation, Panchenko’s masterfully made and seemingly unthreatening art never entered the spotlight.

 After the collapse of the Soviet Union, Lyubov Panchenko was finally given opportunities to exhibit her Ukrainian folk art collages.
 She showcased her work in prestigious solo exhibitions and permanent museum collections.
 Additionally, the Museum of the Sixtiers in Kyiv opened to celebrate Panchenko and her revolutionary contemporaries.

 Panchenko’s artistic and political momentum was in full force until the end of her life.
-When Russian forces advanced on her hometown of Bucha, she began a hunger strike in protest.
+When Russian forces advanced on her hometown of Bucha, she stayed at home under occupation for over a month.
 Starvation and isolation contributed to her death on 30 April 2022.

 Lyubov Panchenko demonstrated the revolutionary power of art throughout 84 years of her life.
 Perhaps she would have found earlier success as an artist if not for Soviet censorship.
 She would likely still be crafting collages in her Bucha studio today if not for the latest Russian invasion.